U.S. Route 64: Oklahoma

 After passing through Haskell, US-64 and US-62 meet head-on, north–south; they join and head east toward Muskogee.
 The routes disengage at the intersection with US-69, with US-64 bearing south out of the center of town.
 At Warner, the route turns eastward again, where it will run parallel to Interstate 40 for the remainder of its path through Oklahoma.
 It passes through Webbers Falls, Gore, Vian, Sallisaw (where it has a brief concurrence with US-59), Muldrow, and Roland before leaving the state.

 Arkansas

 The route enters Arkansas in Fort Smith and crosses the Arkansas River.
 The route continues following Interstate 40 through Clarksville, Russellville, and Conway, where I-40 turns south and US 64 continues east.
-US 64 runs with US 67 and US 167 (Future Interstate 57) near Searcy before passing through rural Eastern Arkansas fields.
+US 64 runs with Interstate 57 along with both US 67 and US 167 near Searcy before passing through rural Eastern Arkansas fields.
 US 64 runs east to Marion and West Memphis, where it meets I-40 and Interstate 55 to continue east over the Mississippi River on the Memphis & Arkansas Bridge to Memphis, Tennessee.
 A segment of US 64 in Crittenden County is also known as Military Road and is the oldest road in the state.
 It was surveyed for the removal of Native Tribes known of as the Trail of Tears.
 A historical marker in Marion notes this information.